 Gongbao Chicken With Cashews (Gongbao Jiding, 宫保鸡丁)

-The Mala Project (now The Mala Market blog) turns two years old this month.
-It hasn’t made me rich or famous (far from!), but that wasn’t the goal.
-The immediate goal when I started it was to be a better mom to my immigrant daughter by being a better Sichuan home cook.
+The immediate goal when I started this blog was to be a better mom to my immigrant daughter by being a better Sichuan home cook.
 I did it in blog form because I thought that if I committed publicly I’d be far more likely to stick with it.
+This particular recipe was No. 27 in my self-styled “Chengdu Challenge.”

 And it worked!
-Two years on, I’m a much better Chinese cook and I’ve got a significantly happier Chinese daughter.
-Fongchong still refuses to eat traditional American food, but her home, at least, tastes like China.
+Two years on, I was a much better Chinese cook and had a significantly happier Chinese daughter.
+Fongchong still refused to eat traditional American food, but her home, at least, tasted like China.

-One change I do like to make to the classic gongbao, as Sichuanese themselves sometimes do, is substituting cashew nuts for peanuts—fried the exact same way!—because I love the contrast of the rich, buttery nut with the slightly acidic sauce.
+Note that while peanuts are the most common nut for the dish, I prefer cashews—fried the exact same way!—because I love the contrast of the rich, buttery nut with the slightly acidic sauce.
 It’s the luxury version of gongbao.

 As I’ve previously discussed, you can gongbao many things—my take on gongbao lotus root is here.
 You can also substitute shrimp to delicious effect.
 Just remember that different ingredients and amounts of ingredients might necessitate different amounts of sauce, which you can judge as you are adding it in at the end.
-There shouldn’t be pools of sauce on the plate, but you also don’t want to be stingy with this genius concoction.
-I use more sauce than many recipes.
-And more chili peppers, of course.
+There shouldn’t be pools of sauce on the plate—the cornstarch thickens the sauce to cling to the ingredients—but you also don’t want to be stingy with this genius concoction.

 For more classic recipes with tips and tricks from real-deal mainland chefs, see posts like my Chengdu Stir-Fried Rice or The Queen of Mapo Doufu Recipes (Mapo Tofu) and Chongqing Chicken Like It’s Made in Chongqing.